abraham-atsiwo/filbert-lc/README.md

-### Finbert-LC: Finetuned BERT model on Real and Synthetic Generated Data.
+### Finbert-LC: Finetuned BERT model on Real and Synthetic Generated Data for Financial Sentiment Analysis